micmejia/bible-dump/AMPC/Matthew/Matt 23.md

-Fill up, then, the measure of your fathers' sins to the brim [so [^k]that nothing may be wanting to a full measure].
+Fill up, then, the measure of your fathers' sins to the brim [so that nothing may be wanting to a full measure].